cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The process of mapping an elliptic curve point to a point in G is called clearing the cofactor.
 This operation is described in {{cofactor-clearing}}.

-Certain encoding functions restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
-For each encoding, this document lists the relevant restrictions.
+Certain hash-to-curve algorithms restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
+For each algorithm presented, this document lists the relevant restrictions.

 Summary of quantities: